 - Business meals (local, where no travel is involved)

-- Conference Registration/Training Fees (including those that are STAP-eligible) where there are no hotel and/or travel expenses included in the registration fee.
+- Conference registration/training fees (including those that are STAP-eligible) where there are no hotel and/or travel expenses included in the registration fee.
+Note that fees for a local conference or training that requires a mileage reimbursement are a permissible PCard expense.
 Student conference registrations must meet certification guidelines.

 - Postage and Mailing supplies and services